Mikedeejay2/ObjectOrientedSQL/README.md

 :warning: Work in progress!
 This project isn't even close to being usable yet!
 If you really want to try to use this, there's nothing stopping you from adding it as a dependency through Maven.
-Check [this POM file](https://github.com/Mikedeejay2/Mikedeejay2-Maven-Repo/blob/master/ExampleDependencyPOM.xml) for how to use this.
+Check [this POM file](https://github.com/Mikedeejay2/Mikedeejay2-Maven-Repo/blob/master/ExampleDependencyPOM.xml) of roughly how to add this to your project.

 ### What is this project attempting to do?
 Essentially, this project is trying to create a wrapper around SQL (Structured Query Language) that is object oriented,